-Yes, you can have ingredients delivered directly to Haywood or drop off on Monday or Tuesday on the week you are serving.
+Yes, you can have ingredients delivered directly to Haywood or drop off food prior to you day of service.
 You are also welcome to prep in the fully-stocked Haywood commercial kitchen.
 Dave Holland is your contact for coordinating on this.
 828.775.5886 mobile, firstname.lastname@example.org.

 What about food costs?

 Donation envelopes are a strategy used to help sustain the program by enabling participating restaurants to be reimbursed for their cost of ingredients.
 Monetary donations are collected in special envelopes (placed on tables or included in check presenter) in each participating restaurant for one month prior to their Welcome Table date.
 Donations are turned over to Haywood Street and chefs are reimbursed for the cost of ingredients from funds collected.

 How does the reimbursement process work?

 Pay your vendors directly as usual.
 Most vendors (see list below) sell their food “at cost.”
 Review your invoices since they occasionally forget to discount food for Welcome Table.
 The only exception to this are purchases from US Foods.
 US Foods prefers to invoice Haywood Street directly.
 I would suggest you ask for a copy of this invoice to make sure the invoice correctly reflects your order.
 Submit copies of paid invoices to Haywood Street for reimbursement.
 Your contact for this is Laura Kirby, Executive Director: email@example.com or 828-575-2477 ext 104.

 All these vendors are proactive in helping Haywood Street’s Welcome Table, please use them.